entelecheia/lecture/_sources/lectures/mlops/simple-pipeline/index.md

 ## Implementing a Simple MLOps Pipeline

-**Prerequisites:**

-- Basic knowledge of Git, GitHub, and SSH
-- A server with root access
-- A GitHub account

 ### 1. Install containerd

 First, let's install containerd, a lightweight container runtime, on your server.
 Open your terminal and run the following commands: